Anthony-P-Addison/AGN-MOD-SEG/README.md

 2. Configure settings:
    - Adjust parameters in `config.py` according to your needs
-      - add your own databses in the config file under the database config EXAMPLE BRATS:
+      - add your own databses in the config file under the database config EXAMPLE BRATS (in your instance you would fill in the information for your dataset/s in place of BRATS):
          ```bash
          channels["BRATS"] = ["FLAIR", "T1", "T1c", "T2"]
          ...